MT Haven: Shipwreck

 After the wreck was declared safe, a mini sub diver found that the stern section had grazed a rocky spur, though not hard enough to open any new holes in the hull, and come to rest at an angle on the flat, sandy seabed.
-He reported that most of the remaining 80,000 tons of crude had burnt or was at the surface.
+He reported that most of the remaining 80,000 tonnes of crude had burnt or was at the surface.
 Most of the oil on the surface could be sucked up, and what remained below was in a solid state.
 For the next 12 years the Mediterranean coast of Italy and France was polluted, especially around Genoa and southern France.

 Haven is the largest shipwreck in the region and lies at a depth of 33 m to 83 m off the coast of Genoa.
 It is a popular tourist attraction with recreational scuba divers.

 Court case

 Background and allegations

 At the centre of the case was the allegation that Lucas and Stelios had kept their vessel, the Troodos-owned Cyprus-flagged Haven, in such disrepair that she exploded.
 According to news items it is also alleged that the tanker was due to be scrapped after being hit by an Exocet missile during the Iran–Iraq War and should not have been put back into operation.
-Prosecutors had asked for seven-year sentences for manslaughter against both father and son, and two years and four months against Christos Dovles, a former director of the shipping firm.